 The Wilderness Society SA has a great track record of achieving real conservation outcomes for our state.
-This includes over 1.8 million hectares protected under the Wilderness Protection Act and 44% of our coastal waters included in South Australia's new marine parks network.
+This includes forcing three Oil Giants out of our pristine Great Australian Bight, protecting over 1.8 million hectares of land under the Wilderness Protection Act and 44% of our coastal waters in South Australia's new marine parks network.

 Protecting nature is what we do best.

 But we couldn't do it without our amazing volunteers.